Innmind/documentation/docs/getting-started/operating-system/http.md

 The default client uses `cURL` under the hood and the way it is structured prevents the streaming of requests/responses.

 ??? info
-    However the work of the [distributed abstraction](../concurrency/distributed.md) will require the default client to switch to implementation based on sockets that will open the door to streaming.
+    However the work of the [distributed abstraction](../concurrency/distributed.md) will require the default client to switch to an implementation based on sockets that will open the door to streaming.